 The Char-Griller Duo is a combination of their Char-Griller Grillin Pro Gas Grill and a smaller version of their popular charcoal grills.
 This gives you a three-burner gas grill and a similarly sized charcoal grill mounted on a single frame with a 12,000 BTU side burner on the side.
-If you spend the extra money on the offset firebox you can use this unit as a smoker as well.

-The gas grill side is a nearly 40,800 BTU three-burner gas grill with medium weight porcelain coated cast iron cooking grates.
+The gas grill side is a nearly 40,800 BTU three-burner gas grill with medium weight porcelain-coated cast iron cooking grates.
 While some of these components are not the best quality, they are pretty good for the price.
 The BTU output is a little low for the size, but the barrel shape and thicker steel body holds in heat well enough to give you some good grilling power.
-The attached side burner is powerful enough to heat a good sized pot, though the mounting is a little weak so you can't put a lot of weight on it.
+The attached side burner is powerful enough to heat a good-sized pot, though the mounting is a little weak so you can't put a lot of weight on it.
 Other than this, it is a typical low-cost gas grill.

 On the charcoal side, you get a typical barrel-shaped charcoal grill.
 The cast iron cooking grates are good for heat transfer and the dual layer bottom holds in the heat and protects the painted finish.
 If you add on the optional offset firebox you can use this charcoal grill as a smoker.
 While relatively small, this charcoal grill gives you enough room for many grilling tasks but is limited in indirect grilling space.

 At a glance, these are the specs of the grill.

 - One 438 square inch charcoal cooking chamber

 - One 438 square inch 3-burner, 40,800 BTU maximum output gas cooking chamber

 - 1,260 square inches of total grilling space